-Government grants include grants receivable from the Homes England (formerly Homes and Communities Agency), local authorities, and other government organisations.
+Government grants include grants receivable from the Homes England local authorities, and other government organisations.
 Government grants received for housing properties are recognised in income over the useful life of the housing property structure and, where applicable, its individual components (excluding land) under the accruals method.